capito27/Teaching-HEIGVD-AMT-2019-Project-One/README.md

 The script will build the project, deploy the dockerized infrastructure and the website, along with a default dataset of over 1 million entries.

 Once the script is done, it will print the website URL, which can be accessed from any browser.
-You can access the application with user:password for a standard user and an admin with admin:password.
+You can access the application with the following default users (`<username>:<password>`):

+-  user:password for a standard user, containing 1 million match entries
+-  admin:password for an admin user, able to acces the team and stadium control pannels.

 NB : at the time the website URL is displayed, the sql database may not be available yet, as such you may receieve empty pages for 10-20 seconds after receiving the website URL.